 Before we begin, I think I need to mention one of the ground rules of parenting:

 You’re the parent, they are the child.
 You are in charge, they are not.
 You set the rules and the examples, and they follow them.

 With that in mind, the question of “How do I keep my children from watching too much television?” falls right in line with some other common questions from parents, such as, “How do I keep my kids from eating too much junk food?”

 It really is simple.
 Don’t let them watch TV whenever they want.
 And in a similar vein, don’t buy them junk food, and don’t let them eat it.

 I can already hear some of you protesting that it’s not that simple.
 My answer to that is that perhaps (with the best of intentions), you have let your child rule your house.
 And you need to take back the role of the parent from them.
 Yes, I understand that we want to give our children what they want, and that it can be easier to give in to their demands or tantrums than it is to lay down the law.
 But every time we do, we set up an expectation in our children that they will get what they want if they just scream loud enough.

 Early in our marriage, we made a conscious decision to not watch TV, and if it wasn’t for the fact that we did sometimes enjoy watching movies on videotape, we would have gotten rid of our TV right then.
-And after acquiring a computer, we did give away our televison, because we could get movies on DVD from our local library, as well as through Netflix.
+And after acquiring a computer, we did give away our televison, because we could get movies on DVD from our local library, as well as through Netflix and Movie Box.
 So our kids have grown up without a TV, and we’ve never missed it one single bit.